DenisMasterHerobrine/denismasterherobrine.github.io/StreamersVSViewers.md

 </p>
 <p align="center">
  This is a modpack for streamers on Twitch/Youtube, where the chat, Donations and other stuff can change your adventure!
- Changelog you can find [here](https://denismasterherobrine.github.io/svsvchangelog)
+ Changelog you can find here: https://denismasterherobrine.github.io/svsvchangelog
 </p>

 <p align="center">
   <img src="https://i.imgur.com/6sepS5t.png">
 </p>